-, is a museum located in what used to be a railway station, the Gare d'Orsay.
-This museum boasts of a huge collection of paintings by Renoir, Monet, Delacroix, Degas, Gaugin, Van Gogh and other impressionist artists.
-It also focuses on the art scene between 1848 and 1915, which is said to be the early modern era for art in France.
-The collection also includes not just paintings but furniture, photographs and sculptures.
+In Paris, France, Musee d'Orsay is a museum located in what used to be a railway station, the Gare d'Orsay.
+This museum boasts a huge collection of paintings by Renoir, Monet, Delacroix, Degas, Gaugin, Van Gogh, and other impressionist artists.
+It also focuses on the art scene between 1848 and 1915, which is the early modern era for art in France.
+The collection also includes not just paintings but furniture, photographs, and sculptures.

 The setting itself is an interesting tidbit that adds to the fascination of Musee d'Orsay.
-The railway station dates back to the 1900s, when it was built for the 1900 Exposition Universelle.
-This was the creation of three architects, namely Victor Laloux, Emile Benard and Lucien Magne.
-The Gare d'Orsay was where the railways that entered from southwest of France terminated until the late 1930s.
-As longer trains were being built, however, the terminal became less and less suitable because it only had short platforms that could not accommodate the trains.
+The railway station dates back to the 1900s when it was built for the 1900 Exposition Universelle.
+This was the creation of three architects, namely Victor Laloux, Emile Benard, and Lucien Magne.
+The Gare d'Orsay was where the railways entered from the southwest of France terminated until the late 1930s.
+As longer trains were being built, the terminal became less and less suitable because it only had short platforms that could not accommodate the trains.
 It was eventually closed as a railway station in 1973.

-At the Musee d'Orsay, one is afforded a view of how modern art (painting, design, photography and sculpture) evolved.
-One can look at the collection which is as quite intriguing and appealing and ranges from the art nouveau design, as well as those inspired by expressionism, neoclassicism, and expressionism.
-Examples of cherished works include Olympia and the Luncheon on the Grass by Manet, The Parade and L'Absinthe by Degas, Blue Water Lilies and Series of The Poplars by Monet and Apples and Oranges by Cezanne.
+At the Musee d'Orsay, one is afforded a view of how modern art (painting, design, photography, and sculpture) evolved.
+One can look at the collection, which is quite intriguing and appealing and ranges from the art nouveau design and those inspired by expressionism, neoclassicism, and expressionism.
+Examples of cherished works include Olympia and the Luncheon on the Grass by Manet, The Parade and L'Absinthe by Degas, Blue Water Lilies, and Series of The Poplars by Monet and Apples and Oranges by Cezanne.

 Here are the highlights of your tour of the Museum:

-At the Ground Floor, you will see art works dating back to 1848 up to the early 1870s.
+On the Ground Floor, you will see artworks dating back to 1848 up to the early 1870s.
 You will see works from the pre-symbolist and Academic schools concentrated on the galleries on the right side.
-This include masterpieces by Degas (his early art works), Delacroix, Moreau and many others.
-The left side, meanwhile, are dedicated to the works by pre-impressionists, Naturalists and realists.
-These are where you can view major works by Millet, Manet, Courbet and Corot.
-There are also some sculptures and other decorative objects that belong to the eclecticism movement in the mid-19th century.
+This includes masterpieces by Degas (his early artworks), Delacroix, Moreau, and many others.
+The left side, meanwhile, is dedicated to the works by pre-impressionists, Naturalists, and realists.
+These are where you can view major works by Millet, Manet, Courbet, and Corot.
+Some sculptures and other decorative objects belong to the eclecticism movement in the mid-19th century.